John

 -

 Your racquet has a recommended tension range if you’re not sure where to start.
-I generally advise stringing polyester strings at a lower tension.
-To get a similar feel with a multifilament or synthetic gut, go 5–10 lbs higher.
-Once you know your preferred tension and want to adjust for feel or power, I suggest changing by at least 2 lbs up or down.
+It is generally advised to string polyester strings at a lower tension.
+To get a similar feel with a multifilament or synthetic gut, go 4–8 lbs higher.

-I personally like when the mains are strung slightly tighter than the crosses.
-In theory, the longer mains need more tension to create a more uniform stringbed.
-A 2 lb difference is a good place to start if you want to try it.
+Some players prefer the mains strung slightly tighter than the crosses.
+The longer mains require more tension to create a uniform stringbed, and a 2 lb difference is a good place to start if you want to try this setup.

 -

-I use two-piece stringing whenever possible.
+I use two-piece stringing whenever possible, as it distributes tension more evenly.
 I start the mains using the Yusuki method, double-pulling the center mains.
 For the crosses, I begin with a clamp instead of a starting knot.
 Before tying off, I add 10% extra tension to the final string to reduce tension loss.
-I usually finish with a Parnell knot, but if space is tight, I use a pro knot instead.
-When the grommets allow, I prefer tying off crosses to crosses.
+I usually finish with a Parnell knot, and when the grommets allow, I prefer tying off crosses to crosses.

 -